 In my case, I created 10 articles aside from the static pages before I started marketing my blog.
 This is to ensure that once a reader finds my blog, he/she won’t find just a single piece of article on the whole website.

 The basic static pages include:

-After a year of blogging, once I have accumulated a lot of articles on my blog, then I created additional static pages that I feel are relevant to my blog.
+After a year of blogging, once I had accumulated a lot of articles on my blog, then I created additional static pages that I feel are relevant to my blog.

 The content strategy in simple terms means:

 - Your Target Frequency of Posting

 - Type of Articles Relevant to Your Niche of Course

 In creating a content strategy, think about the type of content that will drive the most traffic to your blog.

 And don’t forget to think of your target audience.